DrLex0/quake-frogbots/waypoint/README.md

 ### General Remarks
 - Guideline 1 for assigning markers to zones is really important; if violated, path planning may not work as expected.
 For instance, if `m42` is in `Z1` and `m43` is in `Z2`, and you want to add a marker that is _only_ connected to `m43`, not to `m42` nor any other `Z1` marker, then this new marker _must_ be in `Z2`, _not_ in `Z1`.
   ![Keep zones together](images/zone-markers.jpg)
 - Although _Closest Marker Mode_ (`F` key) makes it easier to select markers, you should disable it from time to time to ensure you are not creating paths towards markers that cannot be touched in the actual game.
-If a marker is floating up in the air, which is often the case for teleport destinations, check whether it activates when approaching it while CMM is disabled.
+If a marker is floating up in the air, which is often the case for teleport destinations, check whether it activates when approaching it with CMM disabled.
 If not (immediately), do not create paths towards it.
 (You may and probably should create outgoing paths, just in case the marker does get activated.)
 - Remember that bots will react to _any_ marker they ‘touch,’ not only the next one on their path (unless they are in exclusive mode).
   Also, the touch mechanism is pretty _coarse._ When running between 2 markers that are not extremely far away from each other, the target marker will usually already be touched at the half-way point.
 The bot will then stop moving towards that marker and change its direction towards the next planned marker.
 This can make it seem as if the bot is cutting corners on paths with sharp angles.
 When it is important for the bot to follow a specific curve, you may need to place extra markers, or move markers farther away from obstacles to keep the bot from bumping into them.
 - You can ‘lock’ the active marker in Static Marker mode with `I` or `TAB`, allowing to move to other markers without activating them.
 It is also useful to watch the paths animation (`R`) from a distance, or check how far you are from the marker with the `/` key.